cyralinc/terraform-aws-sidecar-ec2/docs/custom-user-data.md

 # Setting custom user-data scripts

-In Amazon EC2, user-data is a script or set of instructions provided during instance launch to automate tasks like software installation or configuration.
-It runs once when the instance is first provisioned.
+In an Amazon EC2 Launch Template, `user-data` is a script or set of instructions provided during instance launch to automate tasks like software installation or configuration.
+It runs once when the EC2 instance is first provisioned.

 This module supports custom user-data injection through the `custom_user_data` variable.
 By using this variable, you can inject your own script to customize instance provisioning according to your specific requirements.
 This variable is a map with three keys: `pre`, `pre_sidecar_start`, and `post`, indicating the execution order relative to sidecar installation.
 The `pre` script runs before any sidecar components are installed, `pre_sidecar_start` runs immediately before the sidecar starts, and `post` is executed after the sidecar installation is complete.